SitecorePowerShell/Book/appendix/common/add-itemversion.md

 ### -IfNoSourceVersion &lt;ActionIfNoVersion&gt;

 Default value is Skip.
-Accepts one of 3 pretty self explanatory actions:
+Accepts one of 2 values:

-* Skip - \[Default\] if the source item has no versions
+* Skip - \[Default\] if the source item has no versions don't do anything
-* Add - if the source item has no versions
+* Add - if the source item has no versions create a version without any copied values

 | Aliases |  |
 | :--- | :--- |